dhanishgajjar/vscode-icons/README.md

 Daredevil and Luke Cage by [@Rawnly](https://github.com/Rawnly)

-Bat Girl, Sublime Text, Neon, Spotify, White on Black and Black on White by [@fnky](https://github.com/fnky)
+Batgirl, Sublime Text, Neon, Spotify, White on Black and Black on White by [@fnky](https://github.com/fnky)

 ---